Burkina Faso: in activity

 “The town is much cleaner, and the fact that the fields around the village are no longer full of plastic bags, makes farm work easier in these areas.
 The market and public places are now much improved.
 In general, life is more enjoyable now in Wona.”
 Sidiki Kassié, project manager of the Foundation

-The work done in this first phase project of waste treatment was to inform and mobilize stakeholders and leaders, train municipal actors; 12 men and women on the concept of sanitation, their role in the project, the regulatory framework and solid waste management in addition to mobilizing the population of the village.
+The work done in this first phase of the waste treatment project was to inform and mobilize stakeholders and leaders, train municipal actors; 12 men and women on the concept of sanitation, their role in the project, the regulatory framework and solid waste management in addition to mobilizing the population of the village.
 In addition, a waste treatment center was built in December 2012, consisting of a sanitation building and concrete tanks for composting, all enclosed by a wall.

 - As the plastic waste is recycled, the income from the sale of the made-up articles and collection fees are used to pay wages to the Green Brigade.

 This post is also available in: French